 The Industrial General Permit requires the development of a site-specific stormwater pollution prevision plan (I-SWPPP) and monitoring plan, and requires the Discharger to submit a Notice of Intent (NOI) to obtain regulatory coverage.
 The I-SWPPP must include the information needed to demonstrate compliance with the requirements of the Industrial General Permit.
 The SWPPP must be submitted electronically via the States' Storm Water Multiple Application And Report Tracking System (SMARTS) and a copy of it must be kept at the facility.
-The Industrial General Storm Water Permit also requires the implementation of Best Available Technology Economically Achievable (BAT) and BCT to achieve performance standards.
-The Industrial General Storm Water Permit also requires the development of a Storm Water Pollution Prevention Plan (SWPPP)
+Under this General Permit, Dischargers are required to: (a) conduct an Annual Comprehensive Facility Compliance Evaluation (Annual Evaluation) to identify areas of the facility contributing pollutants to industrial storm water discharges, (b) evaluate whether measures to reduce or prevent industrial pollutant loads identified in the Discharger's SWPPP are adequate and properly implemented in accordance with the terms of this General Permit, and (c) determine whether additional control measures are needed.
+The Industrial General Storm Water Permit also requires the implementation of Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to achieve performance standards.

-The proposed expansion of the monofill will require coverage under the General Industrial Stormwater permit.
+The proposed expansion of the monofill will require and would obtain coverage under the General Industrial Stormwater permit.